 St Michael’s C of E Academy provides RE in accordance with the Diocese of Exeter and as a Voluntary Aided Church of England School has adopted the locally agreed syllabus for Devon Schools also drawing from the Understanding Christianity Programme.

-- enable pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society.
+- build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society.

-- teach pupils to develop respect for others, including people with different faiths and beliefs, and to help challenge prejudice.
+- develop respect for others, including people with different faiths and beliefs, and to help challenge prejudice.

-- prompt pupils to consider their responsibilities to themselves and to others, and to explore how they might contribute to the communities and to wider society.
+- consider their responsibilities to themselves and to others, and to explore how they might contribute to the communities and to wider society.

 - develop a sense of awe and wonder in the world in which our children live.

 We base our teaching and learning in RE on the key principle that good teaching in RE allows children both to learn about and from religious traditions, world views, non-religious beliefs and by reflecting on what the religious and non-religious ideas and concepts mean to them.
 Our teaching enables children to extend their own sense of values and promotes their spiritual growth and development.
 We encourage children to think about their own views and values in relation to the themes and topics studied in the RE curriculum.
 We also aim to give the children in our care a sense of their place in the world and to understand ideas and beliefs that build on and reach beyond their own spiritual, moral and cultural understanding.
 We use P4C regularly in our RE teaching to encourage the children’s skills in debate, discussion, critical thinking and listening and learning from others.